-Employees of competent organisations under Article 36 of EFSA’s founding regulation are invited to apply for the EU-For a fellowship programme, which is funded and organised by the European Food Safety Authority.
+Early to mid-career scientists are invited to apply for the EU-FORA Fellowship Programme funded and organised by the European Food Safety Authority.

 Through on-the-job ‘learning-by-doing’ fellows will gain in-depth knowledge and hands-on experience in food safety risk assessment.
 The principal focus of the EU-FORA fellowship programme is on chemical and microbiological risk assessment.
 It is aimed at early to mid-career professionals from relevant fields such as: molecular biology, biology, microbiology, veterinary/human medicine or agronomy/agricultural science, biochemistry, chemistry, environmental science, food technology or toxicology.